RBrearton/yv-game/README.md

-# yv
+# `yv`

-A simple C17 game built with raylib.
+Building a video game with no editor, no external assets - everything is procedural.